fommil/fpmortals/manuscript/main-text.md

 -   *reflexive* `f === f`
 -   *transitive* `f1 === f2 && f2 === f3` implies `f1 === f3`

-By doing away with the universal concept of `Object.equals` we don't take equality for granted when we construct an ADT, stopping us at compiletime from expecting equality where there is no such concept.
+By throwing away the universal concept of `Object.equals` we don't take equality for granted when we construct an ADT, stopping us at compiletime from expecting equality when there is none.

 Continuing the trend of replacing old Java concepts, rather than data *being a* `java.lang.Comparable`, they now *have an* `Order` according